-Third-party program suspension: Your participation in Google third-party programs, such as Google Partners, is predicated upon compliance with third-party policy and may be limited or suspended if we find that you're violating our policies or if you fail to cooperate with our efforts to review your business for compliance.
+Third-party programme suspension: Your participation in Google third-party programmes, such as Google Partners, is predicated upon compliance with third-party policy and may be limited or suspended if we find that you're violating our policies or if you fail to cooperate with our efforts to review your business for compliance.

 Report a violation of third-party policy

 Do you think a third-party partner is violating this policy?
 Let us know: